 Entering into a consignment agreement

 Are you a supplier or product owner who sells products through an intermediary?
 For example, artworks via a gallery, magazines via a newsagent kiosk, or cars via a showroom?
 You can enter into a consignment agreement.
-Learn more about consignment agreements and what they mean for your business.
+The products remain your property until they are sold.
+Learn more about consignment agreements.

 Selling on consignment

 You can always sell your products yourself.
 But you can also choose to sell products via other businesses.
-For example, in a bookshop, art gallery, or online shop (webshop)?.
-Do you own the products until they are sold?
-If so, you deliver the products to the seller ‘on consignment’.
+For example, in a bookshop, art gallery, or online shop.
+Do you remain the owner of the products until they are sold?
+If so, you deliver the products to the seller ‘on consignment’ (in consignatie).
 When the products are sold, you receive the amount for the sale from the seller, minus a specific amount of money.
 This is usually a percentage of the sale price, as payment to the seller for their service.

 What is in a consignment agreement?